hjrdave/3D_environment/README.md

 # 3D_environment
-experiment in SVG and DOM 3D environments
+an experiment in SVG and DOM 3D enviroments.